web-infra-dev/rspack-website/docs/en/blog/announcing-0.2.md

 When using Rspack to package Node applications like Nestjs, a common requirement is to package libraries containing addons.
 These libraries' native dependencies cannot be directly packaged into js, so they need special treatment.
 Rspack has adapted [node-loader](https://github.com/webpack-contrib/node-loader), so you can now use Rspack to build node applications.

-Rspack's adaptation to webpack's plugins and loaders is not only this.
+Rspack has additional adaptation of webpack's plugins.
 We have tracked the adapted plugins and loaders in [loader-compat](https://github.com/web-infra-dev/rspack/tree/main/examples/loader-compat) and [plugin-compat](https://github.com/web-infra-dev/rspack/tree/main/examples/plugin-compat).
-If you find that the community plugin and loader you are using are also compatible, welcome to submit it to us.
+If you find that a community plugin or loader you are using is also compatible, welcome to submit it to us so we can list it in our compatibility matrix.

 ## Framework Ecosystem Updates